aetherbot-creator/aetherbot-backend/EXAMPLES.md

   }

   // NOTE: Credit and Debit operations are now admin-only
-  // Use the SolsnipeAdminAPI class for balance modifications
+  // Use the AetherbotAdminAPI class for balance modifications
   // Users can only view their balance and transaction history

   // 3.
 Get Transaction History